AhmadSidaoui/Employee-Data-Analysis/README.md

 # Employee-Data-Analysis

-#Resources
+# Resources
-Software: SQL, Visual Studio Code
+Software: SQL, Visual Studio Code, PostgreSQL, pgAdmin 4

 # Overview
 Identifying Data Relationships with PostgreSQL.
 This challenge was to determine the number of retiring employees per title and identify employees who are eligible to participate in a mentorship program to help future-proof a company as current employees reach retirement age.